TurboVega/agon-vdp/src/src/docs/otf_tile_map.md

 To specify a fully transparent pixel, use the same color that was used to create the bitmap.

+The "n" parameter is the number of pixels.

-The following image illustrates the concept, but the actual appearance will differ on the Agon, because this image was created on a PC.
+The following image illustrates the concepts, but the actual appearances will differ on the Agon, because this image was created on a PC.

 ![Tile Map](tile_map.png)